About Project Homekey

 Support to Rebuild

 Project Homekey is designed to engage homeless individuals who want to permanently recover from homelessness.
-Everyone who moves into the building begins with a Bridge Housing Phase.
+Everyone who moves into the building begins with a Transitional Housing Phase.
 This phase allows us to accept residents that may not have an ability to pay rent or have a subsidy to move in while we work toward that goal.
 During this phase, residents are provided with the support they need to rebuild the pieces of their lives – financial, economic, physical health, emotional health, education, job training, job seeking.